matthewsouther/osoberry/src/about.md

 Osoberry School is founded on the mission to provide meaning and wellbeing not just for the kids but the teachers and families too.
 By focusing on the health and happiness of these three players within a school community, we provide a space to elevate the experience of everyone in our community.

+We will open our doors in September 2024 in Northeast Portland.
+Our school site is currently TBD and will be updated as soon as it is secured.

 ![](/assets/uploads/phototrio.png)

 # How We Get There